ILNSuryaChandra/xai-telegram-notifier/README.md

       #Create a channel and add the bot to the channel as an admin.

-      #Use the following bot to get the chat id of your channel
+      #Use the following bot to get the chat ID of your channel: t.me/chat_id_echo_bot

-         t.me/chat_id_echo_bot

-      #Chat id of the channel looks like "-1001234567890"
+      #The chat ID of the channel looks like "-1001234567890"

       #Don't forget that '-' is also a part of the id.